-Most interesting wonders of Russia
+Most interesting landmarks of Russia

 Below are listed the most amazing natural and man made landmarks of Russia.